A concentrated portfolio of attractively priced large-cap Canadian companies held for their high-quality characteristics

 He joined the company in 2004 and his experience has included stock analysis and portfolio management for several North American equity mandates.
 In addition to a career focus on deep fundamental stock analysis, Ryan has been actively involved in developing both fundamental and quantitative analysis models for a variety of sectors, Canadian and U.S. equity mandates.

 Ryan earned an undergraduate degree in commerce from Dalhousie University and an MBA from Wilfrid Laurier University.
 He is also a CFA charterholder.

 Benchmark sources: Copyright®, FTSE is a trade mark of FTSE International Ltd and is used under license.
 Standard & Poor’s® and S&P® are registered trademarks of Standard & Poor’s Financial Services LLC (“S&P”); and TSX® is a registered trademark of TSX.
 Copyright®, MSCI Inc.

-Portfolio attributes and rates of return reflect the portfolio strategy used by the Canada Life segregated fund shelf.
+Portfolio attributes and rates of return reflect the portfolio strategy used by the London Life segregated fund shelf.

 Past performance is no guarantee of future results.

 There is no guarantee that investment objectives, or risk or return targets discussed in this material will be achieved.
 No part of this material may be reproduced or redistributed in any form without express written permission of GLC Asset Management Group Ltd. The data provided is for information purposes only.
 This material is not intended to be read in isolation and may not provide a full explanation of all the topics that are presented and discussed.
 Information contained in this material has been obtained from sources believed to be reliable, but its accuracy is not guaranteed.
 Furthermore, there can be no assurance that any trends described in this material will continue or that forecasts will occur; economic and market conditions change frequently.
 This material should not be considered a recommendation or offer to purchase or sell any particular investment.